 The inspection plan should integrate the required design and planning inspections.

-10 CFR 50.59 evaluations and screening for such evaluations for selected modifications related to RVHRP should be reviewed u IP 71111. as guidance.
+10 CFR 50.59 evaluations and screening for such evaluations for selected modifications related to RVHRP should be reviewed using applicable portions of IP 71111.21M, “Comprehensive Engineering Team Inspections,” as guidance.

-Inspection samples of permanent and temporary plant modifications for the RVHRP should be selected and reviewed as a part of the baseline inspection using IP 71111.18, Plant Modifications.
+Inspection samples of permanent and temporary plant modifications for the RVHRP should be selected and reviewed as a part of the baseline inspection using IP 71111.18, “Plant Modifications.”

 The inspection should verify that (1) key RV head design aspects such as those listed below, and RV head modifications, and the designs of other related significant modifications are reviewed and approved in accordance with procedures and (2) replacement materials and components meet the appropriate design technical requirements.
 Those technical requirements include the applicable codes and standards, NRC requirements, and other commitments made by the licensee in the FSAR.

-The inspection should review design attributes those outlined in IP 71111.18.
+The inspection should review design attributes like those outlined in IP 71111.18.

 The following list illustrates typical topics that may need to be reviewed: